Oh no, another article listing trends and promising lead generation marketing on steroids?

 I understand if you are skeptical.
-Many trends have come and gone.
-Some, like email marketing automation, changed the game.
+Trends come and go.
+Some, like email marketing automation, change the game.
 Others, like the professed beacon revolution, flop hard and fall into oblivion.
 And yet others, like QR codes, against all odds make the most impressive comebacks.

-Already in 2019, before the worldwide COVID tumble, an Accenture study reported over 75% of CMOs to admit that past marketing formulas can’t hold up against the new disruptors, which seem able to win by delivering more relevant CX.
+Even before the worldwide COVID tumble, an Accenture study reported that over 75% of CMOs admitted that past marketing formulas couldn’t hold up against the new disruptors, which seem able to win by delivering more relevant CX.

 What are these disruptors?
 Or, more importantly, are they even relevant and achievable to your mid-market business?

-In this article, I’m going to focus on strategies and technologies you can actually apply in 2021, not just talk about them abstractly for years on end.
+In this article, I’m going to focus on strategies and technologies you can actually apply.

-The concept of lead generation marketing, enticing, and capturing interest in a product or service so the lead can enter the conversion funnel hasn’t changed.
+The concept of lead generation marketing — enticing and capturing interest in a product or service so the lead can enter the conversion funnel — hasn’t changed.
 It’s still all about sourcing information and assigning priority levels.
-The difference is more and more emphasis being put on innovating and incentivizing so that prospects don’t feel bothered or discouraged by data requests.

-Let’s dive into the most actionable lead generation marketing trend that might just give you the conversion rates you’ve been envisioning for 2021.
+Now, let’s dive into the most actionable lead generation marketing trend that might just give you the conversion rates you’ve been envisioning for 2022.

 I’ve organized this article into a numbered list to make it easier to digest.
-Though, my belief is that all of the lead generation strategies and tips below have the greatest chance of success when approached as steps of the same journey, depending on and driving each other.
+Though, my belief is that all of the lead generation strategies and tips below have the greatest chance of success when approached as pieces of the same puzzle, depending on and driving each other.